IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # Provisioning Domain Identification using Router Advertisements {#ra}

 Explicit PvDs are identified by a PvD ID.
-The PvD ID is a Fully Qualified Domain Name (FQDN) which that identifies the network operator.
+The PvD ID is a Fully Qualified Domain Name (FQDN) that identifies the network operator.
 Network operators MUST use names that they own or manage to avoid naming conflicts.
 The same PvD ID MAY be used in several access networks when they ultimately provide identical services